kisscool/kc-manifests/README.md

 Quick run
 ---------

+Just do the following :

+	$ puppet apply --modulepath=/home/kisscool/kc-manifests/ -e "include kisscool" -v

-Just do a (do not forget to add a --noop if you just want to test) :
+do not forget to add - --noop if you just want to test.

-	puppet apply --modulepath=/home/kisscool/kc-manifests/ -e "include kisscool" -v